ercbk/nested-cross-validation-comparison/README.md

 expensive with potentially tens of 1000s of models being trained during the process.
 This experiment seeks to answer two questions:

-1. Which implementation is fastest?
+1. What’s the fastest implementation of each method?
 2. How many *repeats*, given the size of the training set, should we expect to need to obtain a reasonably accurate out-of-sample error estimate?